 Prehistoric tree with fan shaped leaves able to grow 21 metres tall.
 The fruit can drop and not only does it smell disgusting (like dog poo or vomit) but it can block guttering and drains.

 Whilst these species of plant are just some of the ones that can cause problems, essentially any tree or plant can block your pipes.
 But that's not to say that you shouldn't be gardening or planting plants, just be aware of what you are planting and its location in relation to your plumbing.

-If it’s already too late and your plumbing has already been infiltrated by roots, Jetset Plumbing High Pressure Water Jetter and CCTV cameras can locate and blast away any blockages in no time.
-Contact Jetset Plumbing your local Brisbane Plumber today.
+If it's already too late and you have a blocked drain or your plumbing has already been infiltrated by roots, Jetset Plumbing's High Pressure Water Jetter and CCTV drain cameras can locate and blast away any blockages in no time.
+Contact your local Brisbane or Gold Coast plumber today.